Genome Science and Technology Concentration

 This program provides the opportunity for intensive training and research experience in areas transcending the usual boundaries of botany, biochemistry, and agricultural plant sciences.
 Solutions of problems concerning the interactions of physiology and genetics in applied and fundamental aspects of plant science are the focus.

 Admission requirements are a BA with a major in a biological, behavioral, or physical science; GRE (general) score; three letters of recommendation; and course work including a year of calculus (differential and integral), one year of chemistry, and a year of physics.
 Specific course deficiencies may be corrected during the first year.

-Required courses are LFSC 510 ; BCMB 511 , BCMB 512 ; BCMB 522 , BCMB 523 , or EEB 560 ; MICR 410 .
-The minimum requirements for the doctoral degree include at least 6 credit hours above the 600-level, 24 credit hours of course 600, courses approved by the student’s committee, a comprehensive examination, a doctoral dissertation, and a defense of dissertation.
+Required courses are LFSC 510 ; BCMB 511 , BCMB 512 ; BCMB 522 , BCMB 523 or EEB 560 ; MICR 410 .
+The master’s degree requires a minimum of 30 hours of study approved by the student’s committee, a thesis, and an oral examination.